 - Assisting the Sheriff in the performance of appropriate ceremonial functions.

 - Assisting at suicide incidents.

-- Assisting with specialized teams when requested (Crisis Response, Hostage Negotiation, SWAT, EOD, etc.) and only after the appropriate, specialized training.
+- Assisting with specialized teams when requested (Crisis Response, Hostage Negotiation, SWAT, EOD, etc.).